michaldanielewicz/InstagramBot/README.md

 * List unfollowers for given user.
 (Checks for differences between followers list from the past and current.)
 * Followers leaderboard (most active followers).
 * Follow people from follow list.
+* Ghost followers (people who did not like any of your photo).

 ### To-do list:
-* Ghost followers (people who did not like any of your photo).
+* Save results to *.csv file.
 * Like posts from given user.
 * Comment function with given text.